 McNally responded to widespread flooding in Arkansas in June 2019, working in shelters with a team of Red Cross workers in rural parts of the state.
 “I even participated in a ‘search and rescue’ mission for a kayaker who was swept away by the flooding,” he recalled.

 In August 2020, McNally deployed to Louisiana following Hurricane Laura.
 He recalled being on duty for 36 hours with a very dedicated volunteer MD, setting up COVID isolation wards in a shelter and monitoring, through the night, a shelter resident who had overdosed and who his team brought back with Narcan.

 McNally was exposed to COVID while working in the shelter and went into quarantine in New Orleans.
 After being released, he worked at several hotels where storm victims were housed.

 McNally has also deployed locally with the Rapid Response Team, helping at Long Island fires and a sewage spill in a Queens neighborhood.
-His most recent local assignment was assisting after an apartment building fire in Jackson Heights which left more than 300 families homeless.
+His most recent local assignment was assisting after an apartment building fire in Jackson Heights that left more than 300 families homeless.

 “On the way home from that very long day, my co-worker and I answered a call to respond to a tragic fatal house fire in Levittown,” he said.

 “One thing that a natural disaster does is force us to shed our differences and join together in a common, often lifesaving, task,” McNally added.
 “I’ve found that so encouraging during this challenging political era.
 Nobody asks who you voted for at a disaster site; you just roll up your sleeves and help your neighbor.”

 McNally also found a way to give back to Stony Brook, using his legal background to help create — and co-teach — a popular course on forensic social work.

 “I’ve taught continuing education classes for other lawyers, so the classroom was still a familiar place for me.
 And I must say that this time at Stony Brook I actually stayed awake in class,” he joked.